What do the Data Scientists need to know about Math and Statistics?

 Probability Distribution

-Uniform distribution has a single value that occurs in a particular range while anything outside the range is just 0.
+A Uniform distribution has a single value that occurs in a particular range while anything outside the range is just 0.
 We can assume it as a representation of categorical variables either 0 or 1.
 The categorical variable might have multiple values but we can visualize the same as a piecewise function of multiple uniform distributions.

-Normal Distribution is also known as Gaussian Distribution that is defined by its mean and standard deviation.
+A Normal Distribution is also known as Gaussian Distribution that is defined by its mean and standard deviation.
 The mean shifts distribution spatially where standard deviation controls the spread.
 We know the average value of our dataset and the spread of the data with Gaussian distribution.

-Poisson Distribution is the same as Normal but with the addition of skewness.
+A Poisson Distribution is the same as Normal but with the addition of skewness.
 It has a relatively uniform spread in all directions just like normal at the time of low-value skewness.
 The spread of data will be different in different directions when the skewness value is high.

 There are many distributions you can know which help to interpret our categorical data with Uniform distribution.
 Many algorithms perform well with Gaussian.
 In Poisson, we have to take extra care and choose a robust algorithm.